 A complainant can complain to the Charity Commission at any stage.
-Information about the kind of complaints the Commission can involve itself in can be found here.

 If the complaint relates to the use of personal data, the complainant may complain to the Information Commissioner's Office (the ICO).
 Information about the kind of complaints the ICO can involve itself in can be found here.